Posthomerica: Summary

 The plot of Posthomerica begins where Homer's Iliad ends, immediately after Hector's body was regained by the Trojans.
 Penthesileia, a daughter of Ares, arrives at Troy with a group of Amazon warriors.
 They arrive from the Thermodon River.
-She has come to share the hardships of war and to escape her people after accidentally killing her sister; she was aiming for a stag.
+Penthesileia has come to share the hardships of war and to escape her people after accidentally killing her sister; she was aiming for a stag.
 Priam thinks she will save Troy and kill Achilles.
-Andromache doesn't think Penthesileia is capable.
+Andromache doesn't think that Penthesileia is capable.
 Priam prayed to Zeus to let Penthesileia return, but he sees an eagle holding a dove, a sign that she will die.

 Ajax and Achilles are in the city resting.
 Hippoclameia tries to convince the Trojan women to fight, but Theano convinces them it is a suicidal idea.
 Penthesileia kills Podarces in battle.
 Ajax convinces Achilles that it is time to fight: Achilles kills Penthesileia by impaling her and her horse, but Achilles notices her beauty and realizes that he should have made her his wife.
-Thersites tells Achilles not to worry about women, Achilles eventually kills him and upsets Diomedes.
+Thersites tells Achilles not to worry about women; Achilles eventually kills him and upsets Diomedes.

 Thymoites tells Troy if they are to stay in the city, they will die, therefore everyone should leave.
 Priam and Paris say that fighting is the answer and Memnon, son of Dawn, and the Ethiopian army will be here soon.
 Polydamas says that Ethiopians will lose.
 Zeus thinks that tomorrow's battle will be ugly and full of death.
-Memnon kills Nestor’s son Antilochos in battle.
+Memnon kills Nestor's son Antilochos in battle.
 Eventually, after a long and difficult struggle; Achilles kills Memnon.
-Dawn will not let the sun rise because she is so upset and retreats to Hades until Zeus convinces her to leave.
+Dawn will not let the sun rise because she is so upset and retreats to Hades, until Zeus convinces her to leave.
 After Achilles tells him to stop interfering in the battle, Apollo tries to shoot Achilles, wounding his ankle; this will later prove fatal.
 Zeus is furious with Apollo as he is not supposed to interfere in the mortal world.

 The Trojans are still scared to fight the injured Achilles.
 Achilles dies and Paris attempts to remove his corpse.
 Ajax defends the body, killing Glaucos, who falls on top of Achilles.
 Ajax also injures Aeneas.
-Odysseus helps Ajax defend Achilles’ body.
+Odysseus helps Ajax defend Achilles' body.
 Ajax stuns Paris by hitting him with a rock, forcing Paris to give up his attempt to take the corpse.
 The Greeks successfully drive the Trojans off and rescue Achilles’ body, bringing it back to the Greek camp.
-Ajax is the first to eulogize Achilles, then Phoinix, Agamemnon, Briseis, and Thetis, Achilles mother.
+Ajax is the first to eulogize Achilles, then Phoinix, Agamemnon, Briseis, and Thetis, Achilles' mother.
 Calliope tells Thetis that her son will always be remembered.
 The Greeks then compete in funeral games to commemorate the death of Achilles.